h31/NetworksLab2020/py/readme.md

 Message:
 - A message from client will include``` message's length, message's type, and message```.

+- Time will be convert to timestamp on server and will be shown on client base on client's timezone.

 - A message from server only has ```message and its length```.

 - Can send a large text (```max=9999``` characters).